zzoeee/DAT505-GitHub/README.md

 The file of raycasting shows the way of inputing models.

 The file of Eye-Interaction shows a more accurate way of letting the eyes to see the position where the mouse is.

+## Session9
+This file includes two projects called S9-01-RaycastAudio and S9-02-PostProcessing-Glitch respectively.

+The first file shows the way of playing some music by moving mouse on it.

+The second file shows the way of chanding the shader of the geometries.